 If the student is not permitted to continue participation as instructed by the counselor/therapist, he/she will not be permitted to return to participation until the counselor/therapist has determined that re-entry into intercollegiate sports is appropriate.

 At the conclusion of the treatment plan the student/student-athlete will be required to undergo a screening to verify that the student-athlete is free of illegal substances.

-Failing to complete the treatment plan and/or any other requirements from the Dean of Student Success/Associate Dean of Student Success, and/or having a positive test for any banned substance that indicates new use after entering the program will be deemed a first offense under this policy.
-For questions about the alcohol or drug policy or available resources, please contact:
+Failing to complete the treatment plan and/or any other requirements from the Director of Student Conduct and/or having a positive test for any banned substance that indicates new use after entering the program will be deemed a first offense under this policy.